History of the Jews in the United States: Palm Springs, California

 About 32,000 Jews reside in the Palm Springs area, reports the United Jewish Congress of the Desert.
 The world-famous desert resort community has been widely known for its Hollywood celebrities.
 Philadelphia publisher Walter Annenberg opened the Tamarisk Country Club in 1946, after being refused membership in the Los Angeles Lakeside country club.
 But his connections with Hollywood and corporations alike made his country club a success, and made it a policy to allow Jews and all people, regardless of race and religion, to have access to his facility.

-Many elderly American Jews from the East coast and the Los Angeles metropolitan area, come to retire in the warm climates such as the Coachella Valley, favoring in golf course and mobile home communities.
+Many elderly American Jews from the East coast and the Los Angeles metropolitan area come to retire in the warm climates such as the Coachella Valley, favoring golf course and mobile home communities.
 By the 1990s they were a large component of demography in the desert resort.
 There are 12 Jewish places of worship, including a Jewish community center in Palm Desert, where an estimated 20–25 percent of the population are of Jewish descent.

 Palm Springs has the annual "Winter Festival of Lights" parade, which began as a separate parade to celebrate Chanukah in the 1960s.
 Over time, that and the Christmas-themed parade merged into the one celebrating the season's lights of menorahs, Christmas trees and the calendar new year.

 Miami

-After 1945 many northeastern Jews moved to Florida, especially to Miami, Miami Beach, and nearby cities.
+After 1945, many northeastern Jews moved to Florida, especially to Miami, Miami Beach, and nearby cities.
 They found familiar foods and better weather, and founded more open, less tradition-bound communities, where greater materialism and more leisure-oriented, less disciplined Judaism developed.
 Many relaxed their religiosity and attended services only during Rosh Hashana and Yom Kippur.
 In South Florida synagogue affiliation, Jewish community center membership, and per capita contributions to the United Jewish Appeal and the Jewish Federation are among the lowest of any Jewish community in the United States.